 Bachelor of Science (BS): Multimedia and Animation Degree Overview

-Students gain the technical skills they need for a career in animation, and they also build a strong foundation in art and design principles.
+With a Bachelor of Science in Multimedia and Animation degree students gain technical skills needed for a career in animation, and they build a strong foundation in art and design principles.
 Programs typically take four years to complete, and some programs require that additional work be completed as part of the student's practical experience, such as participation in a film competition or completion of a professional portfolio.
-Graduates are prepared to work in Web design, film, game design, television and other forms of interactive media.
 Pursuing a master's degree in the field is an option that can increase one's design skills.

-The curriculum in these programs typically consists of a broad exposure to digital media as well as animation-focused classes.
+The curriculum in multimedia and animation typically consists of a broad exposure to digital media as well as animation-focused classes.
 Traditional art courses include topics such as basic drawing, form and space, figures and motion, the study of color and art history.
 Digital media and animation courses could include:

 - Character animation